 Small ensemble (one-on-a-part) experiences are available each semester.
 Participation without registering is subject to the approval of the instructor.
-Chamber ensembles normally meet twice per week.
 At least one of the meetings will be with an instructor-coach.
 Students are encouraged to form their own groups from among their friends and colleagues.
-Well-rehearsed ensembles are often able to earn additional income through outside performances.